Died: January 22, 1901 at Osborne House, Isle of Wight

 Marrying a Prince

 On October 10, 1839 a German Prince named Albert came to visit the royal court.
 Victoria immediately fell in love.
 Five days later, they were engaged to be married.
 Victoria enjoyed married life.
 She and Albert had 9 children over the next several years.
-Albert also became her confidant and helped her in navigating the politics of England.
+Albert also became her confidant and helped her in navigating the politics of the United Kingdom.

 The Victorian Era

-The time of Victoria's reign was a period of prosperity and peace for Great Britain.
+The time of Victoria's reign was a period of prosperity and peace for the United Kingdom.
 It was a time of industrial expansion and the building of railroads.
 One of the achievements of the time was the Great Exhibition of 1851.
 A huge building called the Crystal Palace was built in London that housed a number of technological exhibits from around the world.
 Prince Albert took part in the planning and it was a huge success.

 On December 14, 1861 Albert passed away from typhoid fever.
 Victoria went into a deep depression and withdrew from all politics.
 There was one point at which many people questioned her ability to rule.
 Eventually Victoria recovered and began to take a strong interest in the British Empire and its colonies.
 She took particular interest in India and gained the title Empress of India.